 How to commission a unique piece of sculpture that you can treasure forever.

-Owning a work of art is a pleasurable, enjoyable experience.
+Owning a work of art is such a pleasurable and enjoyable experience.
 You may

-finding that right piece.
-If so, why not commission a work direct from an
+right piece.
+If so, why not commission a work directly from a sculptor ?

 Commissioning an artist to produce a work of art can be highly

 rewarding for both parties.
 The work is personal and unique, it will be

 specifically produced for you and your requirements.
 Each commission